 Moments of genius can rev up your excitement about a project, so don't let the thought of "all that work" get your down.
 There's nothing that says you have to stop and fix it at that moment.
 As long as you make a note of it somewhere, you'll be good to go.

 Do you stop or keep moving?
-What types of edits will make you change your normal routine?
+What types of edits or inspiration will make you change your normal routine?